-When reorganising services, units should be particularly cognisant of emerging evidence that black, Asian and minority ethnic group (BAME) individuals are at particular risk of developing severe and life-threatening COVID-19.
-There is extensive evidence on the inequality of experience and outcomes for BAME women during pregnancy in the UK.
-Particular consideration should be given to the experience of women of BAME background and of women living with multiple deprivation, when evaluating the potential or actual impact of any service change.
-Further detail on the supporting evidence for this is available in the RCOG guidance on coronavirus in pregnancy.
+When reorganising services, units should be cognisant of evidence that some women are at specific risk of developing severe and life-threatening COVID-19 including: individuals from black, Asian and minority ethnic groups, women living in areas of higher deprivation, women with a higher BMI and those with pre-existing comorbidities.
+Particular consideration should be given to the experience of these groups of women, when evaluating the potential or actual impact of any service change.